odCat/gtypist/lessons/s.typ

  :Shakespeare's plays.
 The spelling and punctuation are :quite hard.
 Take your time and type them carefully.

-I:Romeo and Juliet, Act II, Scene II (Capulet's Garden).
+I:Romeo and Juliet, Act II, Scene II (Capulet's Garden 1/2) *:_S_R_L34
-*:_S_R_L34
 S:But, soft! what light through yonder window breaks?
  :It is the east, and Juliet is the sun!--